top of page

 14199200_1069625736460802_9205650916910643205_n.jpg

-Currently the SGA/AGÉ Executive structure consists of a President, Vice President Education, Vice President Finance, and Vice President Student Life.
-The Council is now called the Board of Directors and consists of the President, Vice President Education, and 12 Directors who are voted in during the October general meeting.
+Currently the SGA/AGÉ Executive structure consists of a President and Vice President.
+The Council is now called the Board of Directors and consists of the President, Ranking Vice President, and 12 Directors who are voted in during the October General Meeting.

-In its youth, the SGA/AGÉ was primarily focused on social and cultural events and building autonomy from the University.
-Today, while the association is still focused on campus culture and student life we also advocate for students at a process level and run several businesses and services on campus.
+In its youth, the SGA was primarily focused on social and cultural events and building autonomy from the University.
+Today, while the association is still focused on campus culture and student life we also advocate for students at a process level and run several services on campus.

 bottom of page